inkytonik/sbt-rats/wiki/usage.md

     option setOfString (MyStrings), verbose;

+The following `sbt-rats` options are supported:

+* `defaultIndent` and `defaultWidth`: control the default indentation and width for pretty-printing.
+See below for more detail.

+* `relativeFilenames`: when an error message is produced, instead of using the full filename in the error message, remove the current path from the prefix of the name if it is present.
+E.g., if the current path is "/Users/bob" and the error is in file "/Users/bob/foo.c" then the name "foo.c" will be used.
+The default is to use full filenames.

-The rest of a syntax specification consists of rules whose form is described in the following.
+After the options, the rest of a syntax specification consists of rules whose form is described in the following sections.

 ## String rules